electricimp/vscode/README.md

 ### 4. Install The Visual Studio Code Extension ###

 The Electric Imp Visual Studio Code Extension can be installed using any of a number of methods, listed below.
-Once the Extension has been published to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/VSCode), this will be the recommended way to install the Extension by building it from the source code.

-#### Installation From The Visual Studio Marketplace ####
+#### Installation From The Visual Studio Marketplace (Recommended) ####

 The [Visual Studio Marketplace](https://marketplace.visualstudio.com/VSCode) can be accessed through Visual Studio Code itself.
 Please refer to the Marketplace [documentation](https://code.visualstudio.com/docs/editor/extension-gallery) for more details.
 Search for the extension using `"Electric Imp Squirrel"` and, when the extension is listed, click the **Install** button next to it in the search results.